Monday, March 21, 2022

 My bike was stolen last week.
 I had to walk to work until I could get a new one.

-I could've said, "Somebody stole my bike last week" ... but I wanted the attention to be on my bike and that it was stolen, not an anonymous thief.
+I could've written, "Somebody stole my bike last week" ... but I wanted the attention to be on my bike and that it was stolen, not an anonymous thief.

 Using the passive voice is a matter of style, not a grammatical error.